 Peel the orange, remove the white skin off completely then dice it into small cubes.

-Whisk the cream with caster sugar and when it is is almost completely stiff, pour in the thickening coffee infusion.
+Whisk the cream with icing sugar and when it is is almost completely stiff, pour in the thickening coffee infusion.
 Continue whisking for a few seconds to allow the ingredients to combine completely.

-Whipped cream: whisk the whipping cream with caster sugar until stiff.
+Whipped cream: whisk the whipping cream with icing sugar until stiff.

 Put a few spoons of mixed cookies at the bottom of each cup, then pour some of the coffee mousse over it and cover with more of the cookie mixture.
 Place the cups in the fridge for 30 minutes to make the mousse slightly thicken.
 Take the cups out of the fridge, put the cut orange pieces in the middle of each cup and cover with the whipped cream.